Visitor Parking at Purchase

 Pedestrian signage takes over where vehicular signage leaves off.
 Knowing which building you’re heading to makes it much easier to navigate the campus.

 Sometimes it’s obvious—the Conservatory of Dance is in the Dance Building.
-But sometimes it’s less clear—for instance, the offices for the School of Continuing Education are located in the Music building.
+But sometimes it’s less clear—for instance, offices for the School of Continuing Education are located in the Music building.

 See the map for the most popular campus office destinations.